marklchaves/sanoa-links-linter/README.md

-# Sanoa Link Linter
+# Sanoa Links Linter

-The _Sanoa Link Linter_ WordPress plugin does two things:
+The _Sanoa Links Linter_ WordPress plugin does two things:

 1. Makes all external links open in a new tab with noreferrer noopener attributes.
 1. Makes all internal links open in the same tab.